 Over the last decade, as more and more Baby Boomers have reached retirement, multigenerational family travel has, well, boomed.
-And after the last year and a half, when so many of us were separated from our loved ones for long unprecedented stretches, we're itching to pack up the whole family—kids, parents, and grandparents; aunts, uncles, and cousins, too—and hit the road.
+And after the last few years, when so many of us were separated from our loved ones for long and unprecedented stretches, we're itching to pack up the whole family—kids, parents, and grandparents; aunts, uncles, and cousins, too—and hit the road.
 But planning a successful trip that takes into account the needs, wants, and interests of a range of personalities and age groups can be a daunting undertaking.

-To help you out, (we don't want any family feuds on our hands) we've rounded up a few can't-miss Southern destinations with ageless appeal—everything from laidback island escapes to national park adventures to first-rate resort communities to splurge-worthy wellness retreats.
-All you've got to do is pack.
+To help you out (we don't want any family feuds on our hands), we've rounded up a few can't-miss Southern destinations with ageless appeal—everything from laid-back island escapes to national park adventures to first-rate resort communities to splurge-worthy wellness retreats.
+All you have to do is pack.

 Great Smoky Mountain National Park, Tennessee

 Sleeping under the stars in America's most-visited national park no longer requires roughing it in sleeping bags and too-small tents thanks to the folks at Under Canvas, a national outfitter offering glamorous, safari-style canvas tents with wood burning stoves, private bathrooms, and even suites with adjacent kids tents.
 Situated on an 182 wooded acres, the resort, which opened in 2017, is just ten miles from Gatlinburg, Tennessee, and a few short minutes from the park entrance.
 Nightly s'mores for kids of all ages are a given.